 The Journal of Air Law and Commerce, a quarterly publication, was founded at Northwestern University in 1930 and moved to SMU in 1961.
 The oldest scholarly periodical in the English language devoted primarily to the legal and economic problems affecting aviation and space, it has a worldwide circulation in some 54 countries.
 Articles by distinguished lawyers, economists, government officials, and scholars deal with domestic and international problems of the airline industry, private aviation, and outer space, as well as general legal topics that have a significant impact on the area of aviation.
 The Journal of Air Law and Commerce sponsors an annual symposium on selected problems in aviation law and publishes selected papers from that symposium in one of its issues.
 More than 500 aviation lawyers and industry representatives annually attend.

 The SMU Law Review Forum is the online supplemental journal of the SMU Law Review Association.
-Published on a rolling basis, the Forum, reaches law schools, attorneys, and judges throughout the United States and abroad.
+Published on a rolling basis, the Forum reaches law schools, attorneys, and judges throughout the United States and abroad.
 Each piece published in the Forum addresses significant questions of local, national, and international law.
 In addition, articles by students analyze recent cases, statutes, and developments in the law.
-All editing is done by student members of the board of editors and the staff.
+All editing is done by student members of SMULRA.

 The SMU Annual Texas Survey dates back to 1967 and originally began as a special issue of SMU Law Review.
 It was established as an independent journal in 2014.
 Published annually, the Survey serves as a tool to legal practitioners in the development of Texas jurisprudence.
 Each issue includes articles from law professors, attorneys, and judges concerning a concise presentation of the present state of Texas law in one of eighteen specific practice areas.